tinitodev/cardano-dapp-react-starter/README.md

 Some of the functions in 'transactionsUtils.ts' file were entirely or partially taken from [dynamicstrategies/cardano-wallet-connector](https://github.com/dynamicstrategies/cardano-wallet-connector/blob/master/src/App.js) and adapted to typescript.

 These Cardano Foundation [CIP-0030 docs](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030) were consulted, to better understand the WalletAPI available methods, their signature types (params), as well as the different APIError types and codes.

+Also this [page](https://docs.cardano.org/cardano-components/cardano-serialization-lib) and these [docs](https://github.com/Emurgo/cardano-serialization-lib/tree/master/doc/getting-started) about '@emurgo/cardano-serialization-lib' were consulted on how to use of this library.